mikzuit/fair-job-offer/README.md

 8. [a] on Internet should a date, if not [f].
 9. Sometimes  they could have a short [b] it could happen, still you can ask for them to share by email anyways so you can user search engine or have it as probe of contact.
-10. Use [templates folder][/templates] Resume to create yours, this already include a GDPR footnote and shows "SKILLS" with punctuation first, that way when looking for candidates they would easily see level and skills you have.
+10. Use [templates folder][/templates/Resume_Template.docx] Resume to create yours, this already include a GDPR footnote and shows "SKILLS" with level first, that way when looking for candidates they would easily see level and skills you have, which is usually the main reason to hire someone.
 11. When the process ends you always should answer in your email or social media with [h]